 Cloning has been such a futuristic term even until now.
 Although science would explain that it is actually possible, many people would still be a bit skeptical about it.
 For many years scientists have dedicated their lives to studying about cloning technology.
-First it was used to replecate plants, today cloning is possible on animals!
-Gone are the days when cloning remains only in sci-fi books and movies, because it is definitely achievable.
+First, it was only used to replicate plants, today cloning is possible on animals.
+Gone are the days when cloning remains only in sci-fi books and movies because it is definitely achievable.
 In fact, you can even try to have your own pet dog cloned.

 Sooam Biotech, is a company in Seoul, South Korea that specializes in cloning animals.
 This company has been known for their research and application on cloning technology.
 Anyone who wants to have their dogs cloned, can just go to Sooam and avail their services.

 David Kim, one of the scientists in Sooam Biotech said that they have been able to successfully produce 600 dog clones.
 He even added that there are no limitations on the dog’s breed or age.
 But Of course, dog cloning isn’t as quick and easy as they were in movies, and it does not come cheap either.

 Sooam Biotech charges $100,000 for dog cloning.
 You might think that’s it’s too much for a new pup, but dog cloning is a very meticulous process that requires the services of experts, hence the steep price.

 If you plan to clone your pet, it must be alive or dead for no longer than five days.
 This is because scientists need live skins cells in order for them to successfully clone an animal.
 Then, Sooam requires an eight-millimeter wide sample of flesh taken from your live pet.
 This sample is called as a biopsy sample, which you can ask any vet to do.
 For dogs that have already died, several biopsy samples may be needed to give scientists more chances of finding live skin cells.